You are here

 K. Vehicles and engines may not be placed or operated in any college building without the explicit permission of the Director of Plant and Operations and the Director of Housing and Residential Life.

-Off-campus complaints from residents of Windham County may be tried in Community Court.
+L. Off-campus complaints from residents of Windham County may lead to the initiation of a Community Conduct process.

 M. Individuals contracted to work for the corporation of Marlboro College are considered by Article III to be commuters and staff.
 Contracted workers are liable for all consequences of their violation of Article III.
 It is the responsibility of the hiring authority to inform contracted workers of their obligation to these Bylaws.